-A high water temperature fault is simulated by adjusting the Automatic Reset Over-Temperature Limit switch on the front of the unit (see Figure 5-2).
+A high water temperature fault is simulated by adjusting the Automatic Reset Over-Temperature Limit switch.
+This switch is accessible from the front of the unit as shown in Figure 5-2.

 Water Temperature Fault Test Instructions

 - 1. Start the unit in the normal operating mode.
 Allow the unit to stabilize at its setpoint. - 2.
 Lower the adjustable Automatic Reset Over-Temperature Limit switch setting to match the displayed OUTLET TEMPERATURE. - 3.
 Once the Automatic Reset Over-Temperature Limit switch setting is approximately at, or just below, the actual outlet water temperature, the unit should shut down.
 The FAULT indicator should start flashing and a HIGH WATER TEMP SWITCH OPEN fault message should be displayed.
 It should not be possible to restart the unit. - 4.
 Reset the adjustable over-temperature switch to its original setting. - 5.
 The unit should start once the Automatic Reset Over-Temperature Limit switch setting is above the actual outlet water temperature.